 In this case, you’ll be able to use the app again once it’s back up and running.

-6. Spotify Crashing Because of Others Software and hardware problem
+6. Spotify Crashing Because of Others Software and hardware problems

 Spotify crashing is often due to the software or hardware that your computer uses.

-It may be a driver or card-related issue, an antivirus software conflict, or even an overheating laptop.
+It may be a driver or card-related issue, an antivirus software conflict, or an overheating laptop.

 The most common causes of Spotify crashes are: